RickStrahl/anti-trust-guilty-album/anti-trust.rocks/t-shirt/README.md

 # Get a T-Shirt

-Want an Anti-Trust Guilty T-Shirt?
-You can purchase a T-Shirt from our shop or from Amazon, or - in the open source spirit - **you can also make your own T-shirts** from our artwork.
+Want an Anti-Trust T-Shirt?
+You can purchase a T-Shirt from [our shop](https://anti-trust-merchandise.printify.me/) or from Amazon, or - in the open source spirit - **you can also make your own T-shirts** from our provided artwork.

 <style>
  #TShirtContainer {